Archive for June, 2021

 Chapter 8

 As a friend, Rogelio was considerate and attentive.
-Your mother heeded not to grow too close to him: he was poor, black.
-Angrily you countered: poverty was not shameful and, besides, your father’s skin was only slightly lighter.
+Your mother warned you not to grow too close to him: he is poor and black.
+You replied: poverty is not shameful and, besides, your father’s skin is only slightly lighter.

 Chapter 9

-Do you find meaning in imaginative worlds and daydreams?
+Do you seek meaning in imaginative worlds and daydreams?

 Chapter 10

-During lunch, Uncle Calixto sat across at the end of the table.
-Casually he announced the suicide of a couple he’d introduced you to, only a month before.
-Your consternation was obvious; Uncle Calixto insisted you were to inquire no further.
-Years later, with the same tone of anger he accused you of evil thoughts: you have the devil in you, for being gay.
+During lunch, Uncle Calixto sat across from you at the end of the table.
+Casually, he announced the suicide of a couple he had introduced you to only a month earlier.
+Your consternation was obvious; Uncle Calixto insisted that you inquire no further.
+Years later, in the same truculent tone, he accused you of evil thoughts: You have the devil in you, for being gay.

 Chapter 11

-You asked how moral can a person be: someone who believes in the devil, hell, and eternal damnation!
-For you this morality was defective.
+You asked how moral a person can be if one believes in the devil, hell, and eternal damnation.
+For you, this morality was defective.
 For you, religion is no different from astrology.

 Chapter 12

-Fifteen years ago Francis died of cancer.
-His brother grieved as if a limb had been amputated.
-He set his home ablaze before drinking antifreeze.
+Fifteen years ago, Francis died of cancer.
+His brother grieved as if one of his own limbs had been amputated.
+Years later, his brother set his home ablaze before drinking antifreeze.
 The family was not surprised.
-Neighbors blamed you for not having expunged his pain.
-The building’s manager called the next day alarmed that you had exposed 45 stories to conflagration.
+Neighbors blamed you for not expunging his pain.
+Alarmed, one of them called the next day to accuse you of exposing forty-five stories to conflagration.

 Chapter 13

 Suicide is no different from murder.
-Killing yourself is no less moral than killing another.
-Both are cowardly.
-Consciousness pertains just to the living.
-Killing oneself is to defile one’s nature.
-Accounting for madness cannot absolve agony.
-Memory of love is the only consolation.
+To kill oneself is no different from killing another.
+Both are acts of cowardice.
+Consciousness belongs only to the living.
+To end one’s life is to turn against one’s nature.
+Madness may be named, but it does not relieve the agony.
+The memory of love is the only consolation.

 Chapter 14

 Just before first Communion, your father brought up death.
-You replied it was inevitable.
-Later you heard him telling your mother that your answer was quite unexpected.
-At Christmas time, you announced to your father you knew all about Santa.
-He answered “what do you plan to do about it?”
-You just shrugged your shoulders and asked for his blessings before going off to bed.
+You replied that it is inevitable.
+Later you heard him tell your mother that your answer was quite unexpected.
+At Christmas time, you told your father that you knew all about Santa.
+He answered: What do you plan to do about it?
+You just shrugged your shoulders and asked for his blessing before going to bed.

 Chapter 15